 “Regional Signage Program” means the standards and specifications used by Sound Transit for its signage program.

-“Responsibility Matrix” means the matrix attached as Exhibit E that outlines the responsibilities to develop, implement, maintain, review and support major functions related to the operation of the Link rail system.
+“Responsibility Matrix” means the matrix attached as Exhibit E that outlines the responsibilities to develop, implement, maintain, review and support major functions related to the operation of Link.

 “SCADA” means Supervisory Control and Data Acquisition.
-SCADA is a system that provides for the monitoring of traction power substations, elevators and escalators, traffic signaling, intrusion detection, HVAC (heating, ventilation and air conditioning), fire detection and suppression, ancillary power, public address system and emergency telephone system for the tunnels and surface system elements of the Link rail system.
+SCADA is a system that provides for the monitoring of traction power substations, elevators and escalators, traffic signaling, intrusion detection, HVAC (heating, ventilation and air conditioning), fire detection and suppression, ancillary power, public address system and emergency telephone system for the tunnels and surface system elements of Link.

-“Security Program Plan” means the plan required in Exhibit G and Section 12.0, Security, of the Agreement.
-This plan describes the combined tasks and activities of the Link rail system security management and system security analysis.
+“Security Program Plan” means the plan required in Exhibit G and Section 12.0of the Agreement.
+This plan describes the combined tasks and activities of Link security management and system security analysis.

 “Service Plan” means the plan developed by Sound Transit as required in Exhibit G, that identifies travel times and headways for a service period and provides the information necessary to develop detailed schedules and vehicle and operator assignments.